 “ALMA plays a central role in the entire process: it is centrally located to tie the EHT array together, and it is also the most sensitive telescope in the array, so it is crucial to making the most of the EHT data,” says Geoff Crew, Haystack research scientist.
 “In addition, the years of work on the ALMA polarimetry analysis has delivered far more than we imagined.”

 The Event Horizon Telescope (EHT) collaboration, who produced the first-ever image of a black hole, has today revealed a new view of the massive object at the center of the Messier 87 galaxy: how it looks in polarized light.
 This is the first time astronomers have been able to measure polarization, a signature of magnetic fields, this close to the edge of a black hole.
-This video summarises the discovery.
+This video summarizes the discovery.

 This resolution allowed the team to directly observe the black hole shadow and the ring of light around it, with the new polarized-light image clearly showing that the ring is magnetized.
 The results are published today in two separate papers in The Astrophysical Journal Letters by the EHT collaboration.
 The research involved over 300 researchers from multiple organizations and universities worldwide.

 A third paper, “Polarimetric properties of Event Horizon Telescope targets from ALMA,” was also published in the Astrophysical Journal Letters, led by Ciriaco Goddi, a scientist at Radboud University and Leiden Observatory, the Netherlands, and including Haystack research scientists Geoff Crew and Lynn Matthews, and based on data from ALMA.